homearanya/alistair-psychologist/src/pages/services/mindfulness-training/frequently-asked-questions.md

 ---
 templateKey: mindfulness-training-page
 title: Frequently Asked Questions
+excerpt: >-
+  Not sure what mindfulness training is about?
+Have a look at the most frequently asked questions or contact me at 066 289 8229 / howickpsychologist@telkomsa.net
 qa:
   - answer: >-
       Mindfulness has been described as a ‘state of mind’ that involves